mantidproject/mantidimaging/docs/user_guide/setting_up.rst

 The package can be installed using the following command inside the :code:`mantidimaging` directory:

-:code:`setup.py install`
+:code:`python setup.py install`

-Alternatively, it can be useful to install via :code:`pip` if you plan on frequently updating or modifying the package:
+Alternatively, it can be useful to install in development mode if you plan on frequently updating or modifying the package:

-:code:`pip install -e .`
+:code:`python setup.py develop`

 Starting the package
 --------------------